The calendar changed to November, we set the clocks back and now the sky — like the leaves — is falling.

 When we look back later on the three-year, $84 million contract Kirk Cousins signed as a free agent before the 2018 season, we might come to this conclusion: The most important number wasn't the 84, but the three.

-The $84 million guaranteed stole the early headlines and remains the fixation of money-conscious Minnesota fans, but the length put Cousins on a timer almost from the get-go.
+The $84 million guaranteed stole the early headlines and remains the fixation of money-conscious Minnesota fans, but the length of the deal put Cousins on a timer almost from the get-go.

 Every game is more information on a quickly approaching major exam questions: Can Cousins get the Vikings to the next level, and is he a long-term solution?